Treatment options

 ADHD affects everyone differently.
 There is no one-size-fits-all approach to treatment.
-In fact, it may take a few tries before a suitable treatment plan is found for you, your child, or your loved one.
-Work with your healthcare professional to find one that works for you.
+In fact, it may take a few tries before a suitable treatment plan is found.
+Work with your healthcare professional to find one that works best.

-Behavioural therapy can provide a better understanding of ADHD and how it affects your/your child’s daily life.
-Therapists help ADHD patients learn how to replace behaviours that don’t work or cause problems, and help develop strategies that can make it easier to finish tasks and get more organized, efficient, and productive.
-Behavioural therapy can also include parent training to help adults care for children with ADHD.
+Therapists help ADHD patients learn how to replace behaviours that don’t work or cause problems and help develop strategies that can make it easier to finish tasks and get more organized, efficient, and productive.

 Adults caring for children with ADHD are shown how to deal with ADHD behaviours.
 This includes tips on establishing daily routines for the child, as well as how to use both reward systems and proactive disciplinary methods.

-Medication may be used as part of a total treatment program for ADHD.
-It may help patients focus and ignore distractions and improve concentration and impulse control.
+Medication may be used as part of a total treatment plan for ADHD.
+It may help with focus and distractions, while improving concentration and impulse control.
 Although medication does not cure ADHD, it can help manage ADHD symptoms.

 Medications can come in different forms and can work for different amounts of time.
 Some ADHD medications are short-acting and work for shorter time periods during the day, while others are long-acting, meaning they can last during the day and into the evening.